LennartWinter/LennartWinter/README.md

 -  I build various tools and addons for applications I use such as my own [Encryption tool](https://github.com/LennartWinter/Learning-encryption) or experiment with making [websites](https://github.com/LennartWinter/opendag)

--  I have experience using C#, Python, HTML, CSS, PHP, JS, Java, C and MySQL
+-  I have experience using C#, Python, HTML, CSS, PHP, JS, and MySQL

 -  The frameworks I know how to use are Laravel and Bootstrap